 If you select the self-deploying mode, this only has to be completed one time.
 After that, every additional Autopilot-enabled device you purchase for your business will automatically be configured to your specifications, so there's no need for manual onboarding.
 New users can simply unpack their laptops or desktops and start working.
 Additionally, you can create different profiles for the same devices, which is ideal if multiple workers use the same computer, and users can also access their desktops remotely from offsite or non-work machines.

 Windows 10 Enterprise

-While businesses of any size can use Windows 10 Enterprise, it was built primarily for large and midsize companies.
+While businesses of any size can use Windows 10 Enterprise, it is built primarily for large and midsize companies.
 Exceptions may include small businesses with intensive security needs and skilled in-house tech pros.
-Like Windows 10 Pro, Enterprise comes with Windows Autopilot, so you can keep your deployment simple.
-However, there's a lot more security under the hood, and if you don't intend on using it, there's no real reason to spring for Enterprise over Pro.

 TL;DR: Just tell me what to buy

-If you own a midsize or large business with in-house tech support, you should defer to your IT team.
+If you own a midsize or large business with in-house tech support, defer to your IT team.
 If they tell you to opt for Windows 10 Enterprise, you should request a price quote from Microsoft.
 If you do not have any IT support to advise you, it is highly unlikely that you require Enterprise-level security.
-Instead, opt for a device with Windows 10 Pro and upgrade later if necessary.